IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Example:
 Adding personally identifiable information to data streams might help in identifying a violator of human rights and provide access to remedy, but this would disproportionally affect all users right to privacy, anonymous expression, and association.

+Example:
+There are some recent advances in enabling abuse detection in end-to-end encrypted messaging systems, which also carry some risk to users' privacy. {{messenger-franking}}{{hecate}}

 Impacts:

 - Right to remedy